top of page

 Completed August, 2022

 99 Saint Philip Street was constructed in 1985-1986 as a sixty-three-unit condominium building.
 By 2020 each unit had been purchased by a private real estate developer.
 In the thirty-five years since its initial construction the building had fallen into a severe state of disrepair.
-The stucco finish that had been installed over a plywood substrate was damaged and spalling.
+The stucco finish that had been installed over a plywood substrate was damaged and spalling beyond repair.
 The windows and through-wall HVAC units and roof leaked.
 All of these issues contributed to significant water and moisture intrusion into exterior wall cavity.
-The Ownership group and design team determined that the best course of action would be to completely remove the existing building skin and install a new code complaint exterior finish system.
-Additionally, it was resolved to reconfigure all of the units to accommodate the new proposed use as a dormitory building.
+The ownership group and design team determined that the best course of action would be to completely remove the existing building skin and install a new code complaint exterior finish system.
+Additionally, it was resolved to reconfigure all of the dwelling units to accommodate the new proposed use as a dormitory building.

 Project Scope of Work: